therealTOEBEANS/edtr/README.md

 # edtr
 *my personal text and markdown editor. for creative writing, not for code. one html file.*

+## how to use:
+1. download the html file
+2. run it in your favorite browser
+3. figure it out lol :D

 ## qna

 ### "what is it?"